 These colloquia are of seminar size and involve oral and written study of the problems, bibliographies, interpretations, and research trends in the fields with which they respectively deal.
 They are the chief means by which a student becomes knowledgeable in history at a professional level.
 Any of them may be taken more than once, upon approval of the student's faculty adviser.

 H605 Colloquium: Ancient History (4 cr.)
-H610 Colloquium: Medieval and Early
+H610 Colloquium: Medieval European History (4 cr.)